michaeleii/pollio/README.md

 # Pollio: Real-Time Polling for Dynamic Engagement
 Get ready to instantly engage your audience with interactive polls and gain actionable insights with Pollio, an open-source, real-time polling application.
-Create diverse polls with text, images, or even custom media, witness votes update live on all devices, and unlock clear data visualizations that bring results to life.
-Pollio is your one-stop solution for crafting engaging experiences and gathering valuable feedback.

 ## Key Features: